-Tiles may be glass, ceramic, natural stone, or something more exotic, such as embossed copper or tin fireplace tiles.
-The options are truly limited only by your color choice, the level of care you would care to extend, especially with the grout color.
+Tiles may be glass, ceramic, natural stone, or something more dramatic, such as embossed copper or tin fireplace tiles.
+The options are truly limited only by your color choice, the level of care you would care to extend, and especially by the grout color.

-Research various genres and textures online and in person before you place any on-line order.
+Research various genres and textures online and in person before you place an online order.
 Most tile distributors carry a variety of tile but often wind up needing to order a few boxes of the design of your choice.
 Allowing some time to place these orders will ensure that your project remains on schedule.